Unfolding Further

 How to tour on a Brompton

-Cycle touring is my passion, and a bicycle is my favorite way to discover new places.
+Bikepacking and touring is my passion, and a bicycle, my favorite way to visit new places.
 Over the last eight years, I have used a Brompton folding bike, and I can confidently say that it exceeded my expectations.
 It has become my bicycle of choice for cycling tours ever since.
 When I fly, I pack the Brompton into a soft folding bike bag.
 My setup for carrying all I need on my tour consists of a Brompton T-Bag at the front and a standard rucksack fitted on top of the bike rack, as described in this article.
 Over the years, it has become a tried and tested way to carry luggage on the folder, utilized by Brompton travelers worldwide.
 It offers a stable and well-balanced ride, proving extremely versatile in any multi-modal tour where some form of transportation is an option.
 In just a few minutes, you can switch from a fully loaded bicycle to a packed setup that you can hold in your hands and carry on a car, bus, train, or plane.

 Every bicycle traveler loathes the difficulties of transporting bikes to destinations, finding boxes to pack things, and managing two or more panniers simultaneously.
 This setup prevents all that and makes it easy and mostly hassle-free.
 Concerns about the reliability, comfort, and ability of a Brompton folding bike to cope with hills, descents, and long days of riding with the weight of my luggage proved unfounded.
 Touring on a Brompton has been a pure joy.
 I believe there are three conditions and a few trade-offs worth considering before you begin cycle touring on a Brompton.
 If these don't seem too limiting, I would have no hesitation recommending it.